 How a small cadre of grad students help top companies trim energy waste

-For many organizations, smart energy management is one of those pie-in-the-sky goals: Desirable, but difficult.
+For many organizations, clean energy management is one of those pie-in-the-sky goals: Desirable, but difficult.

 Enter EDF's Climate Corps, who specialize in removing the obstacles to cutting energy costs or building out a sustainability plan.